Don't use not-even-wrong arguments!

 not even wrong arguments.
 I want to share that lesson I've learned.

 A significant percentage of the arguments used on the Internet forums are not only not right, they are also not even wrong.
 And while it is difficult to tell apart a right argument from a wrong one, it is not all that difficult to tell apart not even wrong arguments.
 Simply, before using some phenomenon as an argument against mainstream science, ask yourself, how does your "theory" (I am using that word in the informal sense.) explain that phenomenon.
-And if you cannot give a simple answer to that, don't use that argument.
+And if you cannot give a sane answer to that question, don't use that argument.

 I know this sounds confusing, so let me illustrate that with an example.
 Here is an example of a not-even-wrong argument: